Note: The links below will

 makes its debut tonight.

-Yesterday, the NEAR space probe towards the surface of
+Yesterday, the NEAR space probe swooped

-- the to an asteroid (3 miles).
+approach ever to an asteroid (3 miles).

 24 October 2000 - Shuttle Discovery is home!
 Check our STS-92 Mission Journal